BurnBirdX7/jetbrains_fake_cpp/README.md

 You still need all the other required software, it's just funny replacement for build and test scripts :(

+You also can use [fake-kotlin](https://github.com/BurnBirdX7/jetbrains_fake_kotlin) to build this project

 Main tasks:
  * `configure` - configures CMake